peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 * `MediaType getContentType()`<br>
  Gets this message's media type.
 * `int[] GetDate()`<br>
- Gets the date and time extracted from this message's Date header field (as though GetHeader("date") were called).
+ Gets the date and time extracted from this message's Date header field (the value of which is found as though GetHeader("date") were called).
 * `String getFileName()`<br>
  Gets a file name suggested by this message for saving the message's body to a file.